zhiyhu/masonmd/README.md

 2. targeted gene is not intronless.
 3. PTC is more than 200bp downstream of the start codon.

-Using this methods, we can predict whether a called mutation will elicit NMD on the mRNA from the mutated gene, i.e. the NMD-elicit mutations.
+Using these rules, we can predict whether a called mutation will elicit NMD on the mRNA from the mutated gene, i.e. the NMD-elicit mutations.
 For now, this package can only be used for human genomes.

 ## 2 Installation instructions
-In the R or Rstudio, use the following codes to install the masonmd package.
+In R or Rstudio, use the following codes to install the masonmd package directly from Github:
 ```{r install}
 install.packages(“devtools”)
 devtools::install_github("ZYBunnyHu/masonmd")
 ```

 ## 3 Examples
-This package is quite easy to use, with its main function classify.nmd.
+This package is easy to use, with its main function given by the function `classify.nmd`.
 It reads in the information of called mutations/variants, and return the prediction results.

-The next two example mutations are from The Cancer Genome Atlas (TCGA).
+The following two example mutations are from The Cancer Genome Atlas (TCGA):

 The first example is a substitution mutation on *AADAC* (Entrez ID = 13).
-The mutation happened on the 151545640 site on chromosome from G to T. The mutation is called on NCBI-build 37.
+The mutation happened on the 151545640 locus of the chromosome turning an G to a T. The genome reference is NCBI-build 37.

 ```{r example 1}
 library(masonmd)